KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 - as master effect (only :doc:`Flip </effects_and_filters/video_effects/transform_distort_perspective/flippo>` and :doc:`Volume </effects_and_filters/audio_effects/volume_and_dynamics/volume_keyframable>`)

-All built-in effects can be disabled/removed in general in :menuselection:`Settings --> Configure Kdenlive -> Misc`
+All built-in effects can be disabled/enabled globally in :menuselection:`Settings --> Configure Kdenlive -> Misc`

 .. figure:: /images/effects_and_compositions/kdenlive2412_builtin-effect_disable.webp
    :align: left